broadwayinc/wysiwyg4all/README.md

 ## Getting started

-These following steps show basic demonstration of how **Wysiwyg4all** works out.
+These following steps show basic demonstration of how to install **Wysiwyg4all**.

 1. Inside HTML **&lt;head>** add below:
     ```html